+MATH 1A Calculus

-MATH 1A & MATH 1B Calculus and Calculus
+& MATH 1B and Calculus

 MATH 16A & MATH 16B Analytic Geometry and Calculus and Analytic Geometry and Calculus

 Statistics, select one of the following:

-STAT 20 Introduction to Probability and Statistics [4]

-STAT 21 Introductory Probability and Statistics for Business [4]

 Upper Division Requirements

 Intermediate microeconomics, select one of the following:

-ENVECON 100Microeconomic Theory with Application to Natural
+ENVECON 100Intermediate Microeconomics with Applications to Sustainability [4]

-Resources [4]

 ECON 100A Microeconomics [4]

 ECON 101A Microeconomics (Math Intensive) [4]

-Environmental or natural recourse companies

 Environmental or natural resource economics

-ENVECON C101 Environmental Economics
+ENVECON C101 Environmental Economics 4

 or ENVECON (Natural Resource Economics

 Quantitative methods:

-ENVECON C11Introductory Applied Econometrics [4] Upper division electives Select five courses Three courses must be upper division ENVECON courses Two courses may be selected from other departments; see major adviser for a list of approved courses ENVECON 131Globalization and the Natural Environment [3] ENVECON 140 Economics of Race, Agriculture, and the Environment [3] ENVECON 141 Agricultural and Environmental Policy [4] ENVECON 142Industrial Organization with Applications to Agriculture and Natural Resources [4] ENVECON 143Economics of Innovation and Intellectual Property ENVECON 145Health and Environmental Economic Policy [4] ENVECON 147Regulation of Energy and the Environment [4] ENVECON C15 Development Economics [4] ENVECON 152Advanced Topics in Development and International Trade [3] ENVECON 153Population, Environment, and Development [3] ENVECON 154Economics of Poverty and Technology [3] ENVECON 161Advanced Topics in Environmental and Resource Economics [4] ENVECON 162Economics of Water Resources [3] ENVECON C17Climate Change Economics [4] ENVECON C18th ternational Trade [4] ENVECON C18Forest Ecosystem Management [4] Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
+ENVECON C11Introductory Applied Econometrics [4] Upper division electives Select five courses Three courses must be upper division ENVECON courses Two courses may be selected from other departments; search online class schedule by major requirements for a list of approved courses from other departments.
+ENVECON 131Globalization and the Natural Environment [3] ENVECON 140 Economics of Race, Agriculture, and the Environment [3] ENVECON 141 Agricultural and Environmental Policy [4] ENVECON 142Industrial Organization with Applications to Agriculture and Natural Resources [4] ENVECON 143Economics of Innovation and Intellectual Property [4] ENVECON 145Health and Environmental Economic Policy [4] ENVECON 147Regulation of Energy and the Environment [4] ENVECON C15 Development Economics [4] ENVECON 152Advanced Topics in Development and International Trade [3] ENVECON 153Population, Environment, and Development [3] ENVECON 154Economics of Poverty and Technology [3] ENVECON 161Advanced Topics in Environmental and Resource Economics [4] ENVECON 162Economics of Water Resources [3] ENVECON C17Climate Change Economics [4] ENVECON C18th ternational Trade [4] ENVECON C1{Forest Ecosystem Management [4] Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.
 General Guidelines - 1.
 All minors must be declared no later than one semester before a student's Expected Graduation Term (EGT).
 If the semester before EGT is fall or spring, the deadline is the last day of RRR week.
 If the semester before EGT is summer, the deadline is the final Friday of Summer Sessions.
-To declare a minor, contact the department advisor for information on requirements, and the declaration process. - 2.
-All courses taken to fulfill the minor requirements below must be taken for graded credit. - 3.
-A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements. - 4.
-No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.
+To declare a minor, contact the department advisor for information on requirements, and the declaration process. - All courses taken to fulfill the minor requirements below must be taken for graded credit. - A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements. - No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.
 At least one of the five upper division courses below must be taken during the academic year (i.e., not all courses may be Summer Session courses).
 Lower Division Prerequisite Select one of the following sequences: